audioquality/audioview/README.md

 ## Contributing

-If you have a feature request or want to report a bug, we'd be happy to hear from you.
+If you want to report a bug, we'd be happy to hear from you.
 Please either [raise an issue](https://github.com/clixt.net/audioquality/issues), or fork the project and send us a pull request.

 ## Authors